 If necessary, we will invoke the full range of sanctions that are detailed in the school's Behaviour policy.
-These include:
+These include

 - Removal from the group

 - Withdrawal of break and lunchtime privileges

 - Detention

-- Withholding participation in school events that are not an essential part of the curriculum
+- Withholding participation in school events that are not an essential part of the curriculum.

 - Internal exclusion

-The full range of sanctions also includes fixed term and permanent exclusion from school.
+It also includes fixed term and permanent exclusion from school.